vladsaveliev/sequana/doc/tutorial.rst

     tar -xvzf chromFa.tar.gz
     cat *.fa > Saccer3.fa
     wget http://downloads.yeastgenome.org/curation/chromosomal_feature/saccharomyces_cerevisiae.gff -O Saccer3.gff
-    rm chr*
+    rm -f chr*
     cd ..

-.. warning:: All files (fasta, GFF, GTF...) used in RNA-seq pipeline must have the same prefix (Saccer3 in the example)
+.. warning:: All files (fasta, GFF, GTF...) used in RNA-seq pipeline must have
-    and must be placed in a new directory, named as the prefix or not
+    the same prefix (Saccer3 in the example) and must be placed in a new directory, named as the prefix or not.

 .. warning:: For the counting step, the RNA-seq pipeline take only GFF files.
-GTF and SAF files must be integrated soon.
+GTF and SAF files will be integrated soon.

 Edit the config file(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~